Andrew Wood1

 Last Edited=4 Feb 2011

-Commander Sir John Smijth, 9th Bt. was born on 8 June 1782 at Upper Grosvenor Street, London, England.1 He was the son of Sir William Smijth, 7th Bt. and Anne Windham.1 He died on 9 December 1838 at age 56 at Woodmansterne, Surrey, England, unmarried.1 He was buried at Theydon Mount, Essex, England.1 His will was probated in December 1838.1
+Commander Sir John Smijth, 9th Bt. was born on 8 June 1782 at Upper Grosvenor Street, London, EnglandG.1 He was the son of Sir William Smijth, 7th Bt. and Anne Windham.1 He died on 9 December 1838 at age 56 at Woodmansterne, Surrey, EnglandG, unmarried.1 He was buried at Theydon Mount, Essex, EnglandG.1 His will was proven (by probate) in December 1838.1

-He was given the name of John Smyth at birth.1 He gained the rank of Commander in the service of the Royal Navy.1 He succeeded to the title of 9th Baronet Smith, of Hill Hall, co.
+He was given the name of John Smyth at birth.1 He gained the rank of Commander in the Royal Navy.1 He succeeded as the 9th Baronet Smith, of Hill Hall, co.
 Essex [E., 1661] on 5 October 1833.1

 Citations